georgemarselis/homeworkdb/README.md

 Note: looks like the RDF changed ever since the last time I did the homework.
 The original question does not work: There is no /data/gene_roles any more.
 Solution is to resubmit the search and get a new python script.s

-2. THey asked to see the restrictions and cardinality.
+2. They asked to see the restrictions and cardinality.
 Need a visual way of doing so.